Risk Register in Health & Safety: Worked Example + Scoring

 Frequently Asked Questions

-A risk register is a project management and risk management tool used to spot potential risks associated with a project or organisation, with information about each detected risk including its nature, level of impact, owner, and mitigation mechanisms.
+A risk register is a project management and risk management tool used to spot potential risks associated with a project or organisation.
+It records each identified risk along with its nature, likelihood, level of impact, owner, and the mitigation measures in place.